DinoChiesa/ApigeeEdge-BlueGreen-1/README.md

 balancing](https://community.apigee.com/articles/17980/how-to-use-target-servers-in-your-api-proxies.html),
 so why is this proxy interesting?
 The key reason is: using TargetServer, changing the weights of the targets requires a new deployment of the API Proxy.
 This is not always desirable or practical.
-Really I hink of the list of targets and weights as *data*, not cproxy operation configuration.
-So I Want that to be dynamnic, while the proxy remains static.
+Really the list of targets and weights is *data*, not proxy operation configuration.
+So we want that to be dynamnic, while the proxy remains static.

 ## Possible Enhancements

 A simple enhancement would be to refresh the cache of {target, weight} tuples asynchronously with respect to any request.
 That ought to be easy to do, using Nodejs.
 You could use the same Weighted Random Selector object in Javascript.
 Just use setTimeout() to refresh the cache periodically.

-But I think of this as a YAGNI thing.
+But this may be a YAGNI thing.
 It might be nice to have, but you probably aren't gonna need it.
+The latency added by a synchronous, in-line lookup is single digit milliseconds.

+Another enhancement would be to use a Java callout to persist the weighted random selector object in memory.
+This also would be faster but the JS currently consumes much less than 1ms, so there's not much benefit to pushing that to a faster mechanism.

 ## License